milenoss/mod-3-code-challenge/README.md

 1. **Create a working solution in `vanillaJS.js`**

-  - The input field for comments/filter has been provided for you.
+  - The input field for comments/filter has been provided to you.

 2. When a users clicks the 'Create comment' button, comments should be added to a comment list.
 The new comment should appear as an `<li>new comment text here</li>` element wrapped in an unordered list.

   - Each comment should have a delete button/link.

-3. If a users provides a search term into the 'Filter comments' input field the comments list should automatically display only comments containing the filtering term.
+3. If a user provides a search term into the 'Filter comments' input field the comments list should automatically display only comments containing the filtering term.
 (Hint: You could use a "keyup" event bound to the comments filtering input field).

-  - If the users clears the filtering input all comments should be displayed again.
+  - If the user clears the filtering input all comments should be displayed again.

 ### Part Two - Refactoring with Constructors and Prototypes (feel free to use either ES5 or ES6)